 Let's take a moment to look at the naming of these files.
 They all have the same form, <name>-<node>-<device>.pcap.
-For example, the first file in the listing is second-0-0.pcap which is the pcap trace from node zero - device zero.
-There are no other devices on node zero so this is the only trace from that node.
+For example, the first file in the listing is second-0-0.pcap which is the pcap trace from node zero, device zero.
+This is the point-to-point net device on node zero.
+The file second-1-0.pcap is the pcap trace for device zero on node one, also a point-to-point net device; and the file second-2-0.pcap is the pcap trace for device for device zero on node the two.